What is the Role of an Audio Recording Engineer? | Recording Engineer

 The chances of creating a great mix decreases drastically if there is poor communication.

-Sometimes the drummer will want the drums to have more punch, or the vocalist will want their vocals to sound brighter or have more reverb.
-These are times when the engineer needs to know exactly what to do to make that happen.
+Sometimes, the drummer wants the drums to have more punch or the vocalist wants their vocals to sound brighter or have more reverb.
+In these cases, the sound designer needs to know exactly what to do to make that happen.

 There is always the possibility of sounding overproduced as well.

-A recording engineer should have a good ear for not only balancing levels of the tracks and knowing how and when to use compression, equalization, saturation and more.
+A recording engineer should have a good ear for balancing the audio tracks' levels and knowing how and when to use compression, equalization, saturation, and more.

-They must know how each piece of equipment will affect the sound of each track being recorded.
+They must know how each piece of equipment will affect the signal processing of each track being recorded.

-Engineers are familiar with the different types of microphones such as, dynamic mics, condenser mics, ribbon mics and more.
-Not only that, but they will know where to place microphones for guitar amps, drums, bass amps and for the room as well.
+Sound technicians are familiar with the different types of microphones, such as dynamic mics, condenser mics, ribbon mics, and more.
+They will also know where to place microphones for guitar amps, drums, bass amps, and the room.

-All of these things help in getting the client the sound they are looking for.
+All of these things help in getting the client the sound production they are looking for.

 -back to top